-GLC plans to install the safety mesh and cladding of the acoustic shed at the Westmead Metro Station Construction Site during out of hours.
-The works are described in Appendix A, which lists each assessed activity, its timing and proposed equipment.
+GLC plans to carry out the Endeavor Energy Works during standard working hours.
+The works have been split into 3 stages which are described in detailed in Appendix A, which lists each assessed activity, its timing and proposed equipment.
+The 3 stages are: